 This island country contains over 138 islands and islets.
 All the major islands are aligned on a hook-shape.
 Road bridges connect these islands.
 The capital city is Hamilton.

 The official currency is Bermuda Dollar.
-US Dollars are acceptable widely.
+US Dollars are accepted widely.
 However, you will probably get the change in local currency.
 If you have other currency, the exchange is possible in banks and bureaus de change.
 It is illegal to change currency on the black market.
 Hotels, shops, and restaurants accept all major credit cards.
 ATMs are also widely available across the island.

 Foreigners can’t drive cars in Bermuda.
 On the other hand, the taxis are plentiful.
 They all have meters and the rates are regulated by the government.
 You can also use the island’s public bus system.